 Students from Politeia political science club, Corps of Cadets plant flags in honor of victims of 2001 terrorist attacks

-Anyone who turns on a television or reads a newsfeed these days knows America has been struggling with political division, a stress on top of the coronavirus pandemic.
+Anyone who turns on a television or reads a newsfeed these days knows, America has been struggling with the stress of political division on top of the coronavirus pandemic.
 With the U.S. presidential election less than 60 days off, rhetoric has intensified toward crescendo.
 But on Friday, Norwich University will pause to reflect on a moment that has unified America — remembering the Sept.
 11, 2001, terrorist attacks.

 Starting at 6 p.m.
 Thursday, carrying on a tradition started in 2008, members of Norwich’s Political Science Club, aka Politeia, members of the Corps of Cadets and other student volunteers began planting 2,977 miniature American flags — one for each of the victims killed in the attacks.
 Deaths occurred at the World Trade Center, Pentagon and in Pennsylvania; four planes and 19 terrorists linked to the extremist group al-Qaida were involved.
 More than $10 billion in property was damaged.

 The flags went on the Upper Parade Ground’s northern section.
 (In 2019, in an exception, grounds resodding pushed the flags to grass beds outside Jackman Hall.)

 “I am a firm believer that no matter how divided we may be, it is possible to still have hope and faith in humanity,” Olivia Kelliher, Norwich junior and member of the University’s Corps of Cadets